Tetsuzō Iwamoto: Post-war life

 The Allied Occupation Forces searched for individuals to condemn for war crimes in the Japanese Officer Corps.
 Iwamoto was summoned twice for questioning to Douglas MacArthur's Allied GHQ office in Tokyo.
 Although he managed to avoid being declared a war criminal, he was nevertheless blacklisted from public sector employment.
 Managers of nongovernmental businesses and local factories in his hometown also did not dare to employ him, in order to comply with the wishes of the new Allied GHQ.
 In general, anyone who had been an officer in the IJA or IJN was disliked by the Allied Occupation Forces.

-Postwar, the GHQ directed Japanese journalists who had supported the Japanese military during the war to start a radio program promoting pacifism called Shinsō wa kō da ("The Truth Is This").
+Postwar, the GHQ directed Japanese journalists who had supported the Japanese military during the war to start a radio propaganda promoting pacifism called Shinsō wa kō da ("The Truth Is This").
 This program considered people such as Iwamoto the cat's-paws of militarism.

 Iwamoto struggled to survive until the San Francisco Peace Conference was held, after which, in the spring of 1952, the Allied Occupation Forces finally left Japan.

 In 1952, Iwamoto finally obtained employment at the Masuda spinning mill of Daiwa Bōseki (since renamed to "Daiwabō" Co., Ltd, 大和紡績).

 In the summer of 1953, Iwamoto developed a stomach ache.
 A surgeon examined him and diagnosed enteritis.
 It was found later to be appendicitis.
 After a series of operations, he complained of a backache.
 Doctors decided to operate on him again.
 For reasons which are not entirely clear, the surgical team decided to remove three or four ribs without anesthesia.
 This led to sepsis.

 Iwamoto died on 20 May 1955, at the age of just 38 years old.
 His wife recalled his final words: "When I get well, I want to fly again."